bradygaster-zz/downr/posts/azure-cosmosdb-with-functions/index.md

 ![Alt](media/03-add-azure-graphs.png)

 During debugging, I noticed a few runtime errors that indicated the `Mono.CSharp` assemblies couldn't be found.
 I presume this has something to do with the emulated environment, but don't quote me on that.
-I'll follow up [Donna Malayeri](https://twitter.com/lindydonna), one of the awesome Program Managers on the Functions team to get some details here and will post an update or a comment.
+I followed up [Donna Malayeri](https://twitter.com/lindydonna), one of the awesome Program Managers on the Functions team to get some details here, thinking the reference might indicate a `func.exe` issue or potential emulator variance.
+She confirmed there's no dependency on `Mono.CSharp` in the Functions emulator.

+So then I checked in with [Andrew Liu](https://twitter.com/aliuy8), one of the awesome Program Managers in the Cosmos DB team.
+He confirmed that one of the dependencies in the Cosmos DB SDK is `Mono.CSharp`.
+My debugging experience did error with this dependency mentioned during a Graph API call, come to think of it.

+> I mention all these great folks not to name-drop, but so you know how to find them if you have questions, too.
+They're super receptive to feedback and love making their products better, so hit them up if you have ideas.

 Either way - to debug this guy locally you'll need to install the `Mono.CSharp` package.

 ![Alt](media/04-add-mono.png)